 - New Brunswick

 Other provinces have similar statutory holidays on the same day.
 Prince Edward Island has Islander day, Nova Scotia has Heritage Day, and Manitoba has Louis Riel Day.
 While Family Day is not a national statutory holiday yet, there are good chances it will become one later on.

 Common Family Day Traditions in Canada

 Since Family Day is a fairly new holiday, Canada doesn’t have many traditions to boast about.
 Family Day, in general, is a day to spend time with your family and just have a good time.
-You can do basically anything on Family Day as long as it includes everyone in your family.
+You can do anything on Family Day as long as it includes everyone in your family.

 Since Family Day takes place in February, you can enjoy winter activities and events.
 Or, you can simply pull out a board game that the family enjoys.
-If you have an elder living with you that likes to tell stories, take some time to listen to them.
+If you have an elder living with you who likes to tell stories, take some time to listen to them.
 Family Day is all about exploring things you might have overlooked about your family.